zonemaster/zonemaster-cli/USING.md

 `--level=INFO` includes level INFO and higher in the report.
 See "[Severity Level Definitions]" for more information on the levels.

-The default level reporting is in plain English (or some other language), but other output formats are also available with options `--raw` and `json` respectively.
+By default the output is formatted as plain text in English (or some other language), but other more "technical" output formats are also available with options `--raw` and `json`, respectively.

 ## Translation